sogaiu/janet-ts-mode/README.md

   * `M-x treesit-beginning-of-defun`

 * Developer-ish things:
-  * Observe the node information in the mode line - couresty of `treesit-inspect-mode`
+  * Observe the node information in the mode line - courtesy of `treesit-inspect-mode`
   * `M-x treesit-explore-mode`
   * `M-: (treesit-query-validate ...)` and `M-: (treesit-query-string